the-haive/search-client/README.md

   Default for Autocomplete: Trigger on first whitespace after non-whitespace.
   Default for Categorize/Find: Trigger on first ENTER after non-whitespace.

-This means that in the passed Settings-object you can differentiate on when the backend operations are to be executed.
+This means that in the passed Settings-object you can differentiate on when the backend operations are to be executed for each of them.

-#### Callbacks
+### Set up Callbacks

 The automatic mode operations (autocomplete, categorize and find) also allow you to specify callbacks as a part of the configuration.
 The callbacks can be used in the manual mode too, but they were designed to be part of the automatic mode primarily.